Sweet and Spicy Beef jerky Recipe: How-to Guide (with Pictures!)

 When you initially go to take the beef jerky out of the dehydrator and place it in a ziplock bag, leave the bag open to allow moisture out of the bag.

-Simply leave the top open for 10-20 minutes and then zip close the bag after; Store in a cool, dark place.
+Leave the top open for 10-20 minutes and then zip close the bag after.

 Sweet and Spicy Beef Jerky